JAWZThe Loop · Chapter 4

 When to use: Quarterly.
 Once enough loop history has accumulated that patterns are visible — typically after three or more months of consistent use.

-Memory required: Rich — Decision Records spanning multiple sessions plus invocation history.
-Without these, this mode produces noise.
-Divert to Mode 4.0 if memory is thin.
+Memory required: Rich — Decision Records spanning multiple sessions plus loop_invocations history.
+Without these it produces noise; divert to Mode 4.0 if memory is thin.
+State the sample size up front and let it govern how strongly anything is claimed.

 Output contract: